Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 B. quintana bacteria is excreted in louse feces continuously for weeks in quantities up to 107 bacteria/louse each day (13,14).
 The explosive replication, coupled with B. quintana bacteria remaining infectious in biofilm-like structures for up to 1 year, suggests even a single case of B. quintana infection may indicate a hidden burden of infected persons (5,14).

 Our study is limited by a small sample size, the heterogenous number of ectoparasites submitted per person, the focus on urban populations from 1 jurisdiction, and the lack of DNA quantity normalization.
-Active case finding, contact tracing, and public health engagement are needed to elucidate the epidemiology of B. quintana infection in Canada.
+Active case finding, contact tracing, and public health engagement are needed to clarify the epidemiology of B. quintana infection in Canada.
 Manitoba residents with body lice should be evaluated for B. quintana infection.
 Sampling of ectoparasites may provide an effective way to perform surveillance for emerging pathogens in marginalized settings.

 Dr. Boodman is an infectious disease doctor and medical microbiologist who is currently a PhD candidate at the Institute of Tropical Medicine (Belgium) and the University of Antwerp (Belgium), supported by University of Manitoba’s Clinical Investigator Program (Canada).
 His interests include neglected infections linked to poverty and vectorborne intracellular bacteria.